 We’re going to go ahead and say it: ranunculus is springtime’s number one flower.
 Sorry, but not sorry tulip fans!

-Although ranunculus are usually yellow, they also come in a wide variety of other colors, from chalk-whites and pastel pinks to fiery reds and oranges.
+Although ranunculus are usually yellow, they also come in a wide variety of other colors, from chalk whites and pastel pinks to fiery reds and oranges.
 Their bold, paper-thin petals will turn the head of every guest who sees them displayed in your home.
-They also make for stunning wedding Bouqs—especially when paired with louder blooms like peonies and roses.
+They also make for stunning wedding bouquets—especially when paired with louder blooms like peonies and roses.
 There are also many other interesting ranunculus facts if you want to brush up on some floral trivia.

 While you can get ranunculus flowers, also called buttercups, throughout the year, they naturally only blossom from January to May.
 Don’t worry though, if you’re dying for a fresh Bouq of ranunculus you can definitely get your hands on some, it might just come with a higher price tag.